d3/d3-array/README.md

 <a name="histogram_domain" href="#histogram_domain">#</a> <i>histogram</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the domain accessor to the specified function or array and returns this histogram generator.
 If *domain* is not specified, returns the current domain accessor, which defaults to [extent](#extent).
-The histogram domain is defined as an array [*min*, *max*], where *min* is the minimum observed value and *max* is the maximum observed value; both values are inclusive.
+The histogram domain is defined as an array [*min*, *max*], where *min* is the minimum observable value and *max* is the maximum observable value; both values are inclusive.
 Any value outside of this domain will be ignored when the histogram is [generated](#_histogram).

 For example, if you are using the the histogram in conjunction with a [linear scale](https://github.com/d3/d3-scale#linear-scales) `x`, you might say: